MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/instream/instream-readtext-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks

- READTEXT reads the specified number of bytes, the maximum length of the string, or until the end of the line.
+READTEXT reads the until the specified number of bytes, the maximum length of the string, a zero byte, or until the end of the line.
+For more information about how zero bytes and line endings are read, see [WRITE, WRITETEXT, READ, and READTEXT Method Behavior Regarding Line Endings and Zero Terminators](../../devenv-write-read-methods-line-break-behavior.md).

 Data is read in text format.

 If you do not use the optional return value and the data being read is less than the length requested to be read, an error message is displayed.

 If you use the return value, you must verify the validity of the data that has been read.

 ## Example
  This example shows how to use the InStream.READTEXT method.
 This example requires that you create the following variables.